Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Batch Similar Tasks Together

 Switching between types of tasks (like sermon prep, phone calls, and emails) eats up time and mental energy.
 Instead, try “batching”—grouping similar tasks together during the week.
-For example:
+For example, use Mondays for planning/admin, Tuesdays/Wednesdays for study, and Thursdays for meetings.

 Schedule Time for Rest and Family